P3dar/PythonBot/README.md

 # python_bot

 ## Overview
-This is a simple telegram bot made in Python with a simple dedicated GUI.
+This is a simple telegram webhook demonstation made in Python with a dedicated GUI.

 With this program you can prompt any text and the program will send the text message via telegram with the bot.